PME26Elvis/mediapipe_ros2_suite/README.md

 ## Why this project (positioning)

 MediaPipe provides **lightweight, on-device** models that run well on CPUs.
 Many public ROS 2 integrations are examples rather than reusable packages.
 This suite turns MediaPipe Tasks into a **parameterized, versioned ROS component** with stable topics, built-in visualization, and a reference behavior demo.
 It is a drop-in **perception module** rather than a one-off script.
+This project prioritizes event-level APIs and reproducibility over sheer breadth.
+The parameterized design and stable message contracts make adding new pipelines straightforward.

 ---